-Evan Beard, Deloitte Art & Finance U.S. Lead, will a give an overview of the current structure of the Global Art Market to include the key drivers behind its transformation.
+This session looks at the key drivers behind the rise of art as an asset class.
+Evan Beard previously of Deloitte Art & Finance U.S. Lead, will a give an overview of the current structure of the Global Art Market to include the key drivers behind its transformation.

-- The Four Historical Periods of the Art Market’s Development
+Participants will also learn about the Four Historical Periods of the Art Market’s Development.